wholingfei/spexwavepy/docs/source/userguide.rst

    Stiched image for 1D data processing.

-Loop over each row in the raw image, a 1D speckle shift results will be obtained.
+Loop over each row in the raw image stack, a 1D speckle shift will be obtained.

-For **2D case**, the data processing procedure loop over one direction.
+For **2D case**, the similar 1D data processing procedure described in the above will be looped over the horizontal or vertical direction.
-The data processing resembles the 1D case in each loop.
 For y scan direction, the outmost layer of the loop is along the x direction, as shown in the following picture.
-The obtained speckle pattern shift is in the y direction.
+The obtained speckle pattern shift is the 2D shift along the the y direction.

 .. figure:: _static/XSVT_refer2.png
    :width: 80%

    The loop is over x direction when the scan is along y direction.

-Similar, if the scan direction is x, the outmost loop of the 2D data processing will be along the y direction.
-The obtained speckle pattern shift is in the x direction.
+Likewise, if the scan direction is x, the outmost loop of the 2D data processing will be along the y direction.
+The obtained speckle pattern shift is in the 2D shift along the x direction.

 .. figure:: _static/XSVT_refer3.png
    :width: 80%